All Episodes

 In a what?

-A cow trough, like a big bat, you know, like a cow trough that was what they filled up with water and that they dunked me, right?
+A cow trough, like a big bat, you know, like a cow trough.

 Wow.

-Sorry to dig up some photos, I could send them to you.
+I could send them to you.

-But um did you feel different?
+But did you feel different?

 I mean, I literally felt like now I am a citizen of the kingdom of God.

-It was I felt that like finally, I felt I imagine exactly the same as anybody who John the Baptist baptized felt like that day, you know.
+It was, I felt that, like, finally, I felt, I imagine, exactly the same as anybody who John the Baptist baptized felt like that day, you know?

 And it was an incredible experience.